edgarpesguerrajr/Final-Project-Group2/README.md

 Shows the transcript of the student based on major courses and the selected level and degree when logging in.
 The major transcript is divided into terms.

 General information are shown at the top.
 It includes name, student ID, college(s), department(s), number of major courses, number of minor courses, level(s), and number of terms.
 After the general information, the courses per term are shown.
 Each courses in a term includes course ID, course name, credit hours, and grade.
 Each term shows the overall average of all major courses, and the average of all major courses in that term.
 In cases where the term do not have a major course (only minor course), then it will be be blank with a message saying that there is no registered major course in that term.
+The data are from the CSV containing the student record/grade with the title name of <student ID>.csv.

 ![Major Transcript Feature](/img/major-transcript-feature.PNG)